• Skip to primary navigation

 a flat lay of a breakfast table with scotch pancakes, orange juice, maple syrup, cherries, blueberries on a marble effect table

-Can I make Easy Scotch Pancakes in advance?
+Can Scotch pancakes be made in advance?

 If you fancy a pancake for an afternoon treat, but don’t want to make them fresh, they can be made in the morning.
 Place them on an wire rack to cool and then pop them in an airtight container until you are ready to eat them.